-Clients' rights in accessing social protection services may include right to available customer care and service delivery (opening times, distance of services from catchment communities), respect of dignity (waiting lines in the sun, seated or standing, near ablution facilities), correct and understandable information (language, simplicity of language) in appropriate formats (written or radio), attention to special needs.
+Clients' rights in accessing social protection services may include the right to available customer care and service delivery (opening times, distance of services from catchment communities), respect of dignity (waiting lines in the sun, seated or standing, near ablution facilities), correct and understandable information (language, simplicity of language) in appropriate formats (written or radio), attention to special needs.
+Customer care and service delivery should include adaptations for people with disability and older persons, including ensuring offices are accessible and easy to reach, accessible information and communication and training of staff on disability and old age needs and how to provide accommodations.

-Certain instances relating to the protection of clients' rights and contained in a country's legal framework were already mentioned above - in particular the protection provided through administrative justice, the right to privacy, and access to justice provisions.
-Social assistance laws invariably make provision for other key components of client protection, and to promote, facilitate and streamline easy access to and use of the social assistance system.
+Certain instances relating to the protection of clients' rights and contained in a country's legal framework were already mentioned above - in particular, the protection provided through administrative justice, the right to privacy, and access to justice provisions.
+Social assistance laws invariably make provision for other key components of client protection, and promote, facilitate and streamline easy access to and use of the social assistance system.
 This is achieved through a variety of means.